Code of Conduct for the ASPA Annual Conference

 - Present themselves, interact and communicate in a professional and constructive manner, whether in person or virtually.

 - Handle dissent or disagreement with courtesy, dignity and an open mind.
-Be respectful when providing feedback.
+Be respectful when providing written and verbal feedback.

 - Be sensitive to and respectful of cultural contexts that vary among regions within the United States and abroad, reflecting ASPA’s global membership and reach.